ryandward/Project-1999-Typescript-Discord/README.md

 - **TypeORM**: Employing TypeORM for object-relational mapping, compatible with TypeScript for database interactions.
 - **PostgreSQL**: Using PostgreSQL for a robust and scalable database to handle bot and game-related data.
 The schema has been migrated from SQLite to PostgreSQL, and we are actively working on optimizing it to leverage PostgreSQL's full capabilities.
 - **Elasticsearch**: Integrating Elasticsearch for powerful full-text search capabilities across distributed systems.
-- **MediaWiki**: Incorporating MediaWiki to provide comprehensive documentation and community support.
+- **MediaWiki**: Incorporating MediaWiki to provide comprehensive documentation and community support, as well as to facilitate local wiki instance interactions for guild bank management.

 ## Getting Started

 To begin using the EverQuest Discord Bot TypeScript Edition, ensure Node.js and npm are installed on your system.
-Clone the repository, install the dependencies, and follow the setup instructions to configure your bot token, database credentials, and integrate Elasticsearch and MediaWiki services.
+Clone the repository, install the dependencies, and follow the setup instructions to configure your bot token, database credentials, and integrate Elasticsearch and MediaWiki services, including setting up a local clone of the Project 1999 Wiki.

 ## Contribution